 Seeing the words “Fall Travel” puts an immediate smile on my face because it’s the best concept.
 And that’s why we decided to create this guide, but we couldn’t have done it without the help of some pretty awesome people.
 We reached out to experts and the result is this—the ultimate USA fall travel guide that will help you plan that perfect getaway this year, next year, and beyond.

-Check best prices on hotels in the USA during fall!
+Check the best prices on hotels in the USA during the fall!

 The Ultimate USA Fall Travel Guide

 The Blue Ridge Parkway stretches from Great Smoky Mountain National Park on the North Carolina–Tennessee border all the way up to Rockfish Gap, near Charlottesville, Virginia, twisting and turning for 469 miles in between.
 The Blue Ridge Parkway is one of the best places to visit in October because the beautiful mixes of greens turn to varying degrees of orange and red.
 There are numerous overlooks along the way where you can sit and relax when it’s not too crowded, or hang out and listen to others marvel at the fall foliage and the blue ridge mountains out in the distance.
 Among the more prominent stops along the way, our favorite has to be Linville Falls.
 You can take a short hike to a couple of overlooks or embark on the more difficult Plunge Basin Hike.
 Crowds will come from all around, driving the Blue Ridge Parkway but if you can get out early, you should be able to pull off some people- and car-less photos of those beautiful tree-covered roads and walkways.